Brunswick Pilots: History

 In 1906, Brunswick briefly hosted a team in the Class D level Georgia State League.
 On June 25, 1906, the Columbus River Snipes moved to Brunswick with a record of 24–16.
 After compiling a 5–1 record while based in Brunswick, the Columbus River Snipes/Brunswick team ended the 1906 season with an overall record of 29–17, to place second in the standings.
 Dudley Lewis and Bill Hessler served as managers.
 In the playoff, the Waycross Machinists defeated Brunswick 3 games to 1.

 In 1913, the Brunswick "Pilots" began play as members of the six–team Class D level Empire State League.
 The Americus Muckalees, Cordele Babies, Thomasville Hornets, Valdosta Millionaires and Waycross Blowhards joined Brunswick in beginning league play on May 1, 1913.

 The Empire State League was finalized at a February 19, 1913 meeting held in Brunswick.
 At that meeting C. C. Vaughn, of Brunswick was selected as league president, Oscar Groover of Thomasville was elected vice president, and L.J.
 Leavy of Brunswick was elected as secretary/treasurer.
-Leavy was chared with gaining entry as a minor league through the National Association of Professional Baseball Leagues, which proved successful.
+Leavy was charged with gaining entry as a minor league through the National Association of Professional Baseball Leagues, which proved successful.
 Empire State League rosters were limited to twelve players, and no more than three of the players on the roster could have prior service with higher-classification minor league teams, meaning the Class C level or above.
 Team salaries were capped at $1,000 total for the season.
 Teams traveled by rail and there were no Sunday games.

 The Brunswick use of the "Pilots" nickname derived from the local river pilots, who guided ships at the Port of Brunswick.